edwinsteele/setup-scripts/README.md

 ## Provisioning a local VM

-Note that it's not possible to test ansible connectivity on OpenBSD hosts until they have a python interpreter, which is first setup in the bootstrap.yml playbook below
+Note that it's not possible to test ansible connectivity on OpenBSD hosts until they have a python interpreter, which is the first step in the common playbook.

-The default architecture is `openbsd-amd64` and if the installation machine is another architecutre, create a file under `host_vars` with a PKG_PATH definition with the appropriate architecture specified e.g.
+The default architecture is `openbsd-amd64` and if the installation machine is another architecture, create a file under `host_vars` with a PKG_PATH definition with the appropriate architecture specified e.g.
 `PKG_PATH: 'http://mirror.internode.on.net/pub/OpenBSD/5.8/packages/powerpc/'`